-Figure 169 Box plots of median weekly gross household income for data zones in 2008 / 2009 (based on Bramley & Watkins, 2013).
+Figure 165 Box plots of gross median weekly income for data zones in 2008 / 2009 (based on Bramley & Watkins, 2013).

-19 Net income covers income from all sources (as in Gross Income) but after the deduction of income taxes and national insurance contributions.
+Net income covers income from all sources (as in Gross Income) but after the deduction of income taxes and national insurance contributions.

-20 Gross income is income from all sources (wages, salaries, pensions, benefits, rent, interest, maintenance) before the deduction of tax and national insurance contributions.
+Gross income is income from all sources (wages, salaries, pensions, benefits, rent, interest, maintenance) before the deduction of tax and national insurance contributions.